khannover/gps2city/README.md

 This is a little webservice build with [NiceGUI](https://nicegui.io) and [FastAPI](https://fastapi.tiangolo.com/).
-It can translate gps coordinates (Latitude, Longitude) to the most commoon german cities.
+It can translate gps coordinates (Latitude, Longitude) to the most common german cities.

 See interactive demo [here](https://gps2city.boxathome.net/)